HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-04-1-elliptic-curve-cryptography.md

 ![RSA](/assets/post_files/technology/expert/2.3.1-ecc/rsa_D.jpg)

-Above is a rudimentary example of encrypting a *message* (2) with a public key that comprises a tuple of two values: the *encryptor* E and the *modulus* N. The *cipher* (4) is later decrypted using the corresponding private key, the tupel *decryptor* D and the same *modulus* N. The obviously interesting part is  the relation between the three value E, D and N. We would like to refer the interested reader to this [**very understandable article**](\url{https://hackernoon.com/how-does-rsa-work-f44918df914b}) for an explanation of how these values are related.
-A simple RSA implementation accompanied by python code **can be found here**.\url{https://code.activestate.com/recipes/578838-rsa-a-simple-and-easy-to-read-implementation/}
+Above is a rudimentary example of encrypting a *message* (2) with a public key that comprises a tuple of two values: the *encryptor* E and the *modulus* N. The *cipher* (4) is later decrypted using the corresponding private key, the tupel *decryptor* D and the same *modulus* N. The obviously interesting part is  the relation between the three value E, D and N. We would like to refer the interested reader to this [very understandable article](https://hackernoon.com/how-does-rsa-work-f44918df914b) for an explanation of how these values are related.
+A simple RSA implementation accompanied by python code [can be found here](https://code.activestate.com/recipes/578838-rsa-a-simple-and-easy-to-read-implementation/).

 ### ECC - Elliptic Curve Cryptography